Ksr123456789/git-tut/README.txt

 13. `git diff commit1 commit2` --> gives the difference of all file changes between two commits

 14. `git commit -m <"your commit message">` --> if we want to avoid opening a text editor line  vim/nano to add commit message we can use this following command

+15. `git remote`  --> list down all the remote connection names

+     here remote means which is present somewhere else

+16. Remote connection --> link two git repositaries for uploading and downloading changes from each other

+17. `git remote add <name of remote> <link of remote>` --> this command helps us to add a new link to the remote repo and give a name to it

+18. `git remote rm <name of remote>`  : this command deletes remote connection

+19. `git remote rename <oldname> <newname>  : this command renames the remote connection

+NOTE :- The name of the remote connection is always used to establish communication between the repos